Clayton, Missouri: Government

 Clayton is governed via a six-member board of aldermen and a mayor.
 Aldermen are elected from one of three wards with each electing two members.
 The mayor is elected in a citywide vote.
 A city clerk is appointed by the Mayor and Board of Aldermen.
 Police services are provided by the Clayton Police Department, led by Chief Mark J. Smith, with fire and rescue services provided by the Clayton Fire Department, led by Chief Ernie Rhodes.

-Currently the mayor of Clayton is Michelle Harris and the Board of Aldermen includes:
+Currently the mayor of Clayton is Bridget McAndrew and the Board of Aldermen includes:

 Because of its status as the St. Louis County seat, Clayton is home to the St. Louis County Council, the St. Louis County courts, the Buzz Westfall Justice Center, and the St. Louis County Police headquarters.

 Economy

 Clayton is one of the St. Louis region's primary business districts and the second largest after downtown St. Louis.
-The city boasts roughly 46,000 daytime employees and is home to a large and diverse group of the region's Fortune 500 headquarters, blue chip companies, law firms, and banks.
+The city boasts roughly 46,000 daytime employees and is home to a large and diverse group of the region's Fortune 1000 headquarters, blue chip companies, law firms, and banks.

-In addition to the largest employers listed below, other companies that call Clayton home or have operations there include Bank of America, Barry-Wehmiller, Cassidy Turley, Cushman & Wakefield, Graybar, Olin, Stifel, and Straub's Markets.
+In addition to the largest employers listed below, other companies that call Clayton home or have operations there include Bank of America, Barry-Wehmiller, Cassidy Turley, Cushman & Wakefield, JPMorgan Chase, Stifel, and Straub's Markets.
 The unemployment rate in 2021 was 1.3%.
+In 2024, due to a shift in post-pandemic work patterns, the Clayton Chamber of Commerce closed.